To the Men and Women of the Armed Forces:

-Texas Education Agency Student Assessment Division frequently asked questions and answers about Assessment Policy under the Interstate Compact on Educational Opportunity for Military Children.
+The Texas Education Agency Student Assessment Division provides a frequently asked questions and answers document about assessment policy under the Interstate Compact on Educational Opportunity for Military Children.

 Interstate Commission on Educational Opportunity for Military Children Rules (Effective date of January 1, 2010) (PDF, 76KB)

-he Interstate Commission on Educational Opportunity for Military Children Rules approved November 18, 2009.
+The Interstate Commission on Educational Opportunity for Military Children Rules was approved November 18, 2009.

 Interstate Commission Rules Implementation Guide (Word, 80KB)

-Texas Education Agency's Interstate Commission Rules implementation guide to assist school districts and open enrollment charter schools.
+Texas Education Agency's Interstate Commission Rules implementation guide assists school districts and open enrollment charter schools.

 PowerPoint Presentation on Senate Bill 90 (PPT, 335KB)

-Texas Education Agency’s presentation on the Interstate Compact on Educational Opportunity for Military Children.
+Texas Education Agency’s presentation explains the Interstate Compact on Educational Opportunity for Military Children.